stefanhayden/tvmarks/README.md

 ## Mastodon Verification

-Setting `MASTODON_ACCOUNT` in the `.env` file will cause a link to be added to the Postmarks home page that can be used for verification with your Mastodon account.
+Setting `MASTODON_ACCOUNT` in the `.env` file will cause a link to be added to the Tvmarks home page that can be used for verification with your Mastodon account.
 See the [Mastodon documentation](https://docs.joinmastodon.org/user/profile/#verification) for more details.

 ## Development & Contributions

-See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on how to work with Postmarks' development environment as well as how to submit your changes for review.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on how to work with Tvmarks' development environment as well as how to submit your changes for review.

 ## Acknowledgments

-- The "Tvmarks" name is based off the [Postmarks](https://postmarks.glitch.me/) app which this code was forked from..
+- The "Tvmarks" name is based off the [Tvmarks](https://tvmarks.glitch.me/) app which this code was forked from..
 Thank you!
 - Tvmarks (in its default configuration) uses an edited version of ["Nuvola devices tv"](https://commons.wikimedia.org/wiki/File:Nuvola_devices_tv.svg) icon from Wikimedia commons.
 - It also makes use of free fonts including [Averia Sans](http://iotic.com/averia/) and [Public Sans](https://public-sans.digital.gov/).
 - Much of the original form of the site's frontend is lifted from the starter projects available on [Glitch](https://glitch.com).
 Thank you to all the people who have contributed to those projects over the years!